One of the biggest questions most people ask when they start a low-carb or keto diet is: Can you drink alcohol? The answer is, it depends.

 - Champagne: 3.8 grams of carbs[*]

 - Pinot Grigio: 3.8 grams of carbs[*]

 - Pinot Gris: 3.8 grams of carbs[*]

 - Sparkling White Wine: 4 grams of carbs[*]

 - Rose: 5.8 grams of carbs[*]

 - White Zinfandel: 5.8 grams of carbs[*]

 - White Sangria: 14 grams of carbs per glass, plus 9.5 grams of sugar[*]

 Similar to the red wine list, the white wines and sparkling wine towards the bottom of this list are anything but a safe bet on your keto diet.

-If you plan on drinking wine while on a keto diet, don’t order these wines:
+If you plan on drinking wine while on a keto diet, don’t order these high-carb wines: